MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBidding.md

 void|Returns nothing.

 ## <a name="getcpc"></a>getCpc
-Returns the CPC bid for the keyword.
+Returns the keyword's CPC bid.

 ### Returns
 |Type|Description|
 |-|-
-double|The CPC bid for the keyword.
+double|The keyword's CPC bid.

 ## <a name="setcpc~double-cpc~"></a>setCpc(double cpc)
 Sets the maximum CPC bid for the keyword.